Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-L0-x7Htlj14.md

 # [June 29th, 2021 Livestream](../2021-06-29.md)
 ## Q&A: Will Drones ever be able to carry the Pioneer?
 https://www.youtube.com/watch?v=L0-x7Htlj14
-This question was possibly duplicated with a more recent answer: [July 23rd, 2021 Livestream Q&A: Will people be able to ride on the Drones?](./yt-FyOHDcxtEUA,454.1,503.56666666666666.md) [https://youtube.com/clip/UgzwgTuR5a3hUzkUnX54AaABCQ](https://youtube.com/clip/UgzwgTuR5a3hUzkUnX54AaABCQ)
+This question was possibly duplicated with a more recent answer: [July 23rd, 2021 Dev Vlog Q&A: Will people be able to ride on the Drones?](./yt-FyOHDcxtEUA,454.1,503.56666666666666.md) [https://youtube.com/clip/UgzwgTuR5a3hUzkUnX54AaABCQ](https://youtube.com/clip/UgzwgTuR5a3hUzkUnX54AaABCQ)

 ### Topics